LobbyOS/server/contents/apps/lobby-server/src/data/docs/contact.md

 Replace the [dot] and [at] with "." and "@" respectively in the above E-Mail addresses.

-Everyone are required to set the starting of the subject of e-mail with "Lobby - ".
+When you email, please set the starting of the subject as "Lobby - ".